Govt approves Delhi Film Policy 2022 to promote city as hub of film shooting | Entertainment

 The new film policy will be inclusive in nature focussing on the development of the tourism sector, growth of the economy and job creation, he said.

-A Rs 50 crore ‘Film Fund’ will also be set up for supporting producers through subsidy.
-Also, Delhi film cards will be issued and its holders will get extra benefits and discounts, he said.
+It will seek to associate Delhiites with Delhi, branding of Delhi for location shoots, film, art and culture promotion and job creation, he said.

-''This is an extremely progressive policy that will have broader objectives of not just film promotion but also inclusive development and job creation,'' Sisodia said.
+Under the policy, a subsidy up to Rs 3 crore will be provided depending on the number of days of shooting, location and branding of Delhi, local hiring of actors and support staff, expenditure in Delhi during various stages of production, Sisodia said.

-It will seek to associates Delhiites with Delhi, branding of Delhi for location shoots, film, art and culture promotion and job creation, he said.
+The government has decided to give a maximum of Rs 3 crore subsidy to films made in Delhi based on various evaluation points.
+Sisodia said these include the money spent on film production in Delhi, for how many days the film was shot in the city and the content. ''While evaluating for subsidy, we will also see how the branding of Delhi was done in the movie and how many local artists, support staff and skilled crew were given work in the film.
+On these basis, we will give points and then subsidy will be given,'' Sisodia said.
+The deputy CM said to promote Delhi as a film hub at international locations as well, the government will each year host an international film festival.

-Under the policy, subsidy up to Rs 3 crore will be provided depending on the number of days of shooting, location and branding of Delhi, local hiring of actors and support staff, expenditure in Delhi during various stages of production, he said.
+''There is no film festival of Delhi.
+There is only one national film festival which has been shifted to Goa.
+So from now on, Delhi will have an international film festival every year.
+New awards will also be started.
+There will be film excellence awards at lower level artists as well,'' Sisodia said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)